-CBD flower, also known as hemp flower, is a soothing variety of the cannabis sativa plant that contains high levels of Cannabidiol and low THC concentrations (less than 0.3%).
+CBD flower, also known as hemp flower, is a soothing variety of the cannabis sativa plant that contains high levels of CBD and low THC concentrations (less than 0.3%).

 For centuries, the cannabis plant has given us the opportunity to transform all of its parts into different resources.
-We can use its fiber to create textiles and rope; its leave make a perfect tea, and its seeds are nutritious and rich in protein, making for a great granola breakfast to stay healthy.
+We can use its fiber to create textiles and rope; its leaves make a perfect tea; and its seeds are nutritious and rich in protein, making for a great granola breakfast to stay healthy.

 Thanks to the 2018 Farm Bill, hemp is now legally grown, processed, sold, and consumed in all 50 states in the U.S. This step forward has opened the door to a whole new world of possibilities, where people can access the benefits of CBD easier than ever before.

 Because CBD and hemp are interchangeable terms, many believe that these two are completely different plants.
 However, the truth is that both hemp, the main source of CBD, and marijuana are the same cannabis sativa L. species.
 The only difference between them is the dominant cannabinoid they have: hemp plants contain more CBD, while marijuana plants develop higher levels of THC.